htnani/shell-genomics/README.md

 Hit it again.
 You can step backwards through your command history.
 The down arrow takes your forwards in the command history.

+The `control` key provides many useful unix shortcuts and in documentation is indicated by `^`

 ^-C will cancel the command you are writing, and give you a fresh prompt.

 ^-R will do a reverse-search through your command history.
 This